coq/coq/doc/sphinx/language/gallina-extensions.rst

 For compatibility, the parameters still appear to the user when printing terms even though they are absent in the actual AST manipulated by the kernel.
 This can be changed by unsetting the :flag:`Printing Primitive Projection Parameters` flag.
-Further compatibility printing can be deactivated thanks to the ``Printing Primitive Projection Compatibility`` option which governs the printing of pattern matching over primitive records.

 There are currently two ways to introduce primitive records types: